2023–2025 global coral bleaching event: Impact

 Due to coral reef ecosystems providing the habitat for approximately 25% of marine species despite covering less than 1% of the ocean floor, their deterioration threatened the maintenance of marine biodiversity.

 The NOAA reported that the anomalous ocean temperatures caused "multi-species or near complete mortality" in the most impacted coral reef ecosystems.
 Healthy Reefs for Healthy People marine researcher Melanie McField stated that the prolonged and more intense marine heatwaves responsible for the bleaching event caused more robust species of coral to be impacted, and stated that the repeated heatwaves would prevent coral recovery.
 McField reported that a significant coral reef off the coast of Honduras that had maintained about 46% coverage of living coral in September 2023 had fallen to 5% living coral by February 2024, which she described as unprecedented in her program's records.

 Over 50 to 93% of coral reefs around Huatulco were killed by November 2023, with significant losses of fish biomass and echinoderm species abundance being recorded.
 Several reefs reported in "thermal refugia" like the Gulf of Aqaba and Raja Ampat due to their exposure to cooler waters buffering against hotter global ocean temperatures were damaged.
 In the Chagos Archipelago, 85% of coral reefs were impacted and 23% were killed by December 2024, with up to 95% killed in areas such as the Peros Banhos Atoll.
 The Australian Institute of Marine Science (AIMS) reported that over a third of the live hard coral around Lizard Island and Cooktown in the northern Great Barrier Reef had been killed off, determined to be the largest annual drop in nearly forty years of records.
 The AIMS coral monitoring program leader Dr. Mike Emslie characterized the event as having created a "graveyard of corals".

 Several marine-dependent services, including the farming of seafood, tourism-centered economies, were reported to be impacted as a result.
 Marine researchers also predicted that the bleaching and subsequent death of coral reef ecosystems would lead to greater coastal erosion and vulnerability to storms.

 Responses

-The severity of the 2023-2025 bleaching event prompted the NOAA's Coral Reef Watch program to expand its bleaching alert scale with three additional categories to accurately represent the unprecedented risk of coral mortality.
+The severity of the 2023-2025 bleaching event prompted NOAA's Coral Reef Watch program to expand its bleaching alert scale with three additional categories to accurately represent the unprecedented risk of coral mortality.
 This adjustment became necessary as traditional measurement methods proved inadequate for capturing the extreme conditions observed during this event.
 University of New South Wales climatologist Alex Sen Gupta described the addition of categories as the "coral reef equivalent of adding Category 6 and 7 to the tropical cyclone scale".

-On October 2024, the United Nations convened an extraordinary emergency session alongside the COP16 biodiversity summit in Cali, Colombia to determine potential future responses to the bleaching event.
+In October 2024, the United Nations convened an extraordinary emergency session alongside the COP16 biodiversity summit in Cali, Colombia to determine potential future responses to the bleaching event.